christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 * *Christian*
   * Usage of Fake News, sentiment analysis on this part
   * Graphs (and ofc corresponding code) titled 'Tweets per month for second half of campaign' & 'Tweets per month during presidency' in source device part of general exploration.

+We will all work on the poster and final presentation.